Gust4voSales/Gust4voSales/README.md

 ##  👋 Hello there, I'm Gustavo Sales, a full stack developer 🚀 from Brazil.

 ### 👨🏻‍💻 About Me
-- 🎓 I'm a Computer Science undergraduate student at UFAPE
-- 💼 I'm currently working as front end developer at Cartão Bounty from eLife group
-- 🖱 I enjoy working on personal projects that helps me gain experience with techs demanded on market 🔥
-- 🌱 I'm looking foward to learn game development 🎮 and AI 🤖
+Bachelor's degree in Computer Science, currently working as a developer at Bounty.
+I have extensive experience in the entire software development lifecycle.
+The technologies I specialize in are React, React Native, and Node.js, but I'm always determined to learn new tools.
+I am proactive, responsible, agile, and communicative.

+🖱 I have knowledge with techs such as Ruby on Rails, Native Android with Kotlin and Python for data science and machine learning as well.
+🌱 My areas of interest are software Engineering, agile software development, clean code and AI

 ### 🛠 Techs
 <div style="display: flex">